kyma-project/community/capabilities/application-connectivity.md

 ## Vision

-* API Registry and Discoverability
+* Application Registry and Discoverability

     * Connected application can register its APIs and Event catalogs.
     * The registration contains the configuration of the endpoints together with required security credentials, documentation of the API and Event catalog based on open standards like OpenAPI and AsyncAPI, and additional documentation.